johnolamide/alx-low_level_programming/0x0C-more_malloc_free/README.md

 2-calloc.c : a function that allocates memory for an array using malloc

 3-array_range.c : a function that creates an array of integers

+100-realloc.c : function that reallocates a memory block using malloc and free

+101-mul.c : program that multiplies two numbers